MuhanguziDavid/store-manager-backend/README.md

 Returns an edited item

 Required fields: `none of the field is required.
 Only enter the field you want to edit`

+### Delete store item:

+`DELETE /items:id`

+No body required

+Returns a message saying that the item was successfully deleted

 -----